Print Friendly and PDF

 Hammer and nails

-2. Select a leaf that will fit the size of the can nicely and trace its shape with a permanent marker onto a piece of paper.
+2. Select a design that will fit the size of the can nicely and trace its shape with a permanent marker onto a piece of paper.
 Don’t worry about including lots of details because only the basic shape will show up on the final product.

 4. Rest the can on its side on a folded towel to keep the can from rolling around and to protect the work surface.
 With a hammer and a sharp nail, punch holes though the paper and into the can along the lines of the design.
 Change nails frequently, as they dull quickly after repeated punches.

 7. Spray the inside of the lantern with white paint to diffuse the candlelight and give the lantern a brighter glow.
-All that’s required is a couple of quick shots of white or off-white spray paint aimed into the can from 10cm above the opening.
+All that’s required is a couple of quick shots of spray paint aimed into the can from 10cm above the opening.
 Then choose a colour for the outside and spray on two light coats, allowing the paint to dry between coats.
 This paint is not only decorative but also offers a little protection from the elements if you leave your lanterns outside.

 8. If you want to hang your lantern, cut about 50cm of wire and insert the ends into the hanging holes from the outside, twisting the ends back over the top and around the wire again.
 I like to place a votive candle inside a glass holder for ease of use and even better light diffusion.
-If you don’t use a votive glass, I recommend using a tealight candle or putting about a 2cm of sand in the bottom of the can so that a completely melted candle is easy to take out and replace.
+If you don’t use a votive glass, I recommend using a tea light candle or putting about a 2cm of sand in the bottom of the can so that a completely melted candle is easy to take out and replace.